phaistos-networks/TANK-JavaClient/README.md

 ## Status ##
 This is a work in progress.
 Currently only single topic/partition Publish and Consume operations are (mostly) supported.
+DO NOT USE for anything other than testing, since everything is subject to change.

 ## Get ##
 ```bash